gemmen29/todo-react/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# TODO list

-> One paragraph statement about the project.
+> This is a project for managing daily using React framework.

 ![screenshot](./app_screenshot.png)